earling/us-west/README.md

 # us-west
-Western US high-risk seismic time window repository with no warranty.
+Western US high-risk seismic time window repository.
+This repository updating based on Earling SecondNotice natcat data analysis.
+You can use it with no warranty.